 28 July: Last day for competition submissions (closes at 11:59 pm)

-End August: University of Adelaide winners announced (date TBC)
+26 August: University of Adelaide winners announced at awards event

 September: University of Adelaide winning entry to compete in online International competition